apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 Hadoop, Apache ZooKeeper and Apache Thrift.
 We expect Accumulo to work with versions that are API compatible with those versions.
-However this compatibility is not guaranteed because Hadoop, ZooKeeper and Thift may not provide guarantees between their own versions.
+However this compatibility is not guaranteed because Hadoop, ZooKeeper and Thrift may not provide guarantees between their own versions.
 We have also found that certain versions of Accumulo and Hadoop included bugs that greatly affected overall stability.
 Thrift is particularly prone to compatibility changes between versions and you must use the